Joe Scarborough: Morning Joe

+The program became a Washington "breakfast staple", showing up on screens at the congressional gym and on government jets.
+Scarborough has covered presidential elections and conventions.

+According to Nielsen ratings in 2016, Morning Joe delivered MSNBC's biggest ever total viewer and demo audiences for that time period and beat third-place CNN in both categories.
+This marked Morning Joe's seventh straight year topping CNN in total viewers.
+Scarborough also hosts Joe Scarborough Presents a primetime special dedicated to a single topic.
+The 2023 premiere featured Joe Biden, Bill and Hillary Clinton, and Tony Blair.
+He has appeared on The Late Show with Stephen Colbert, The Tonight Show Starring Jimmy Fallon, and Late Night With Seth Meyers.”
+He is a regular guest on NBC and MSNBC news programs such as PoliticsNation with Al Sharpton and Meet the Press.
+Joe also appeared as himself on two episodes of Curb Your Enthusiasm in 2024.

+In 2023, Morning Joe was the #1 cable morning show in New York and Washington, DC.
+Nationally, Morning Joe ranked #2 in all of cable television in its time slot for the 7th straight year.
+Morning Joe beat CNN in the ratings for the 14th straight year in total audience and in the Nielson A25-54 demographic group for the 8th straight year.
+Compared to the previous year, Morning Joe had double-digit viewership growth among total viewers and adults ages 25–54, while CNN This Morning and FOX & Friends had double-digit declines.
+In August 2023, Adweek reported Morning Joe was the most-watched morning cable news program.

+Feud with Donald Trump

 In an op-ed for The Washington Post in August 2016, Scarborough argued that the Republican Party must "dump Donald Trump" as their presidential candidate.
 Drawing attention to Trump's remarks about Hillary Clinton and the Second Amendment, Scarborough wrote: "A bloody line has been crossed that cannot be ignored.
 At long last, Donald Trump has left the Republican Party few options but to act decisively and get this political train wreck off the tracks before something terrible happens."

 In June 2017, Scarborough and Brzezinski were the targets of tweets by President Trump that, in response to their coverage of his administration, referred to Scarborough as "Psycho Joe" and called Brzezinski "low I.Q.
 Crazy Mika," while asserting that she was "bleeding badly from a face-lift" when he previously encountered her at Mar-a-Lago.
 The hosts responded with an op-ed in The Washington Post, in which they described White House officials telling them that the president would kill a pending National Enquirer article if they apologized to Trump for their coverage of him.
 The president's tweets received criticism from many Republican lawmakers, including Speaker of the House Paul Ryan, Senators John McCain, Susan Collins, Ben Sasse, Lindsey Graham, and Lisa Murkowski.